DimitriSteyaert/ansible-rabbitmq-cli-consumer/README.md

 ### Detailed usage guide

 Not much to tell about this role.
 You can either define to install or remove this tool from your system by modifying the variables.
-#### Examples

-These are some example configurations that can be used to tweak this role's setup.

 ### Authors and license